TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Dependency management

-### Recommended dependencies

-#### Logging

--   Use `log/slog` for structured logging.
--   Using `uber-go/zap` or `rs/zerolog` is often too excessive unless for truly large-scale applications.

-#### Configuration

--   Use `os.LookupEnv` or `caarlos0/env` for environment variables parsing and `gopkg.in/yaml.v3` for YAML files.
--   Using `spf13/viper` to manage YAML/JSON configuration files, environment variables, flags, is often an overkill unless for truly large-scale applications.

-#### Validation

--   Use custom validation functions to accommodate business validation logic directly.
--   Using `go-playground/validator` makes it hard to handle business logic and fields depending on each others.

-#### Dependency injection

--   Use custom constructor functions take in dependencies and create structs.
--   Use the main function to call constructor functions and wire dependencies.
--   Using `google/wire` creates generated-code debugging issue and extra build step.

-#### Command Line Interface (CLI)

--   Use `flag` for flag parsing and `switch` statement for subcommands.
--   Using `spf13/cobra` is often too much unless for truly large-scale applications.

-#### Database

--   Use `pgx` for PostgreSQL.
--   If we need boilerplate code reduction, use `sqlc-dev/sqlc` or `database/sql` with extensions like `jmoiron/sqlx`.
--   Using too many abstractions like `go-gorm/gorm` often leads to N+1 problem and abstraction debugging difficulty.

-#### Networking

--   `encoding/json` package for data serialization/deserialization
--   `net/http` for REST API server and client
--   Default server with default ServeMux is usually sufficient but we can create custom ones too with `http.NewServeMux` and `http.Server`.
--   Create our own custom `http.Client` because `http.DefaultClient` has no timeout and may be modified by imported dependencies.
-Reuse the same client for connection pool sharing.
--   Close the response body to prevent file descriptor exhaustion.
--   Using `gorilla/mux` is obsolete since the release of the updated `net/http` in Go 1.22.
--   `go-chi/chi` is still valuable for complex routing.

-#### Testing

--   `testing` with interface-based mocking
--   `stretchr/testify` for call tracking and more readable test assertions

 ### Downloading remote modules

 In each Go file, we use the `import` keyword to import packages from both local module and remote modules.
 To download a remote module and record its version in our `go.mod`.
 We use the `go mod tidy` command to add the missing module and also remove unneeded modules.